reagent-project/reagent-forms/README.md

 #### :multi-select

-The multi-select field allows multiple values to be selected and set in the document, the `:key` attribute of the selected children are persisted:
+The multi-select field allows multiple values to be selected and set in the document:

 ```clojure
 [:h3 "multi-select list"]